 I saw them go in with such zest and gusto.
 At the same time there was someone coming in to buy the computers that they had helped refurbish.
 I was going to go outside to help a Haitian group.
 They had come with a truck to load up some bed frames we had just received.

 I was thinking, “Wow!
 This is such a great moment!
-I was able to three_hands_waterhelp all of these people get things they need – whether it is meaningful work, or beds for Haiti, or income from the sale of refurbished computers, or diverting materials from the landfill and preventing waste disposal.”
+I was able to help all of these people get things they need – whether it is meaningful work, or beds for Haiti, or income from the sale of refurbished computers, or diverting materials from the landfill and preventing waste disposal.”
 I had been able to get all these things lined up with four or five different groups of people.
 I was thinking, “This one moment!
 This is a great job!”

 4. What was your worst day as manager of the Harvard Recycling Services?